 The spotted seatrout has a sleek, elongated body that grows to 14 to 20 inches in length and weighs about five pounds.
 It has a silvery belly and a dark, grayish-green back with black, round spots scattered across its back and dorsal fin to its tail.
 Its sides are iridescent.
 It has a deep notch in its dorsal fin and a squared tail fin.
 Its large mouth has two large canine teeth in its upper jaw.

-Seatrout live in shallow, sandy-bottom areas, most often found near bay grass beds, pilings, jetties and other structures.
+Shallow, sandy-bottom areas.
+Most often found near bay grass beds, pilings, jetties and other structures.

-Visits the Chesapeake Bay from April through November, leaving the Bay in autumn to migrate southward.
-Most common in the lower Bay, seatrout can be found as far north as Annapolis.
+Visit the Bay from April through November, leaving the Bay in autumn to migrate southward.
+Most common in the lower Bay, but found as far north as Annapolis.

 One of the Bay's top predators, the spotted seatrout preys upon small fish such as anchovies.
 It feeds mostly in the morning.